 The leave is provided:

-- To after a spouse, son, daughter or parent with a serious health condition
+- To look after a spouse, son, daughter or parent with a serious health condition

-- For the placing a son or daughter for adoption or foster care
+- For placing a son or daughter in adoption or foster care

 - For any "qualifying exigency" due to the fact that the employee's son, spouse, daughter or parent is on active duty or is designated ‘active duty’ status as a member of the National Guard or reserves in support of a contingency operation